cpske/ISP/code-review/code-review-best-practices.md

 4. Set goals
    - not a vague, fuzzy goal like "find more bugs" Capture Metrics
-   - ?
+   - *What else*?

 5. Author should annotate his source code before the review begins By annotating his own code:
    - author finds many bugs himself
    - helps reviewers understand the code, saves time

 6. Use a checklist.
    - Checklists improve results
    - start with a standard checklist
    - add a personal checklist of your own common mistakes, or things you forget to review

-7. Have a process for fixing defects.
+7. Have a process to fix defects.
    - Verify that defects are actually recorded & fixed!

 8. Foster a positive code review culture
-   - view finding defects as positive (it improves the code!)
+   - *positive* view toward finding defects (it improves the code!)
    - fosters good communication
    - don't criticize developers when defects are found
+   > Someone asked Thomas Edison if he was discouraged after 1,000 failures
+   > to create an electric light.
+   > Edison replied positively, *each failure meant he was getting closer to the solution*

 9. Embrace the subconscious implications of peer review
    - be aware of "Ego effect"